andrechuakj/bug-track/README.md

    > On Windows, use WSL to run the commands above.

 1. Create an `.env.local` file in the current directory and populate all environment variables.
 You may take reference from `.env.local.example`.
-   - set `MODE` to `development`.
+   - Set `MODE` to `development`.
-   - set `JWT_SECRET_KEY` to any string of your choosing (eg randomly generated).
+   - Set `JWT_SECRET_KEY` to any string of your choosing (eg randomly generated).
 Do not share this.
+   - Set `DATABASE_URL` to a url that matches with the port of the PostgreSQL container in the previous section.
-   - set `REDIS_BROKER_URL` to a url that matches with the port of the redis container in the previous section.
+   - Set `REDIS_BROKER_URL` to a url that matches with the port of the Redis container in the previous section.
-   - set `GITHUB_TOKEN` to a Personal Access Token from GitHub, with permissions to read from public repositories.
+   - Set `GITHUB_TOKEN` to a Personal Access Token from GitHub, with permissions to read from repositories.
+It can be a read-only token; its sole use is only to bypass the aggressive rate-limiting imposed by GitHub for unauthenticated requests.
-   - set `CELERY_BEAT_SCHEDULE` to a string representing the frequency of bug scraping.
+   - Set `CELERY_BEAT_SCHEDULE` to a cron string representing the frequency of bug scraping.
 In the example, it occurs every 6 hours.
+For a reference what cron strings are, what they mean, and how to write them, see <https://crontab.guru/>.
+   - Set `FRONTEND_ALLOWED_ORIGINS` to a JSON string representing the allowed origins for the frontend.
+When running in development, this value is ignored, and the FastAPI backend is accessible from all origins.
 1. Install dependencies and start the backend with `yarn && yarn dev`

 > To check that the environment is set up, run both frontend & backend, and ensure that the API is fetching correctly.